epigen/mr.pareto/README.md

     * Recent developments in workflow management enable a mindset shift towards software engineering best practices.
     * Compounding effects of re-using established best practices become possible.

 # Modules
+> _"Is it functional, multifunctional, durable, well-fitted, simple, easy to maintain, and thoroughly tested?
+Does it provide added value, and doesn't cause unnecessary harm?
+Can it be simpler?
+Is it an innovation?"_ - Patagonia Design Principles

-**Modules** are Snakemake workflows, consisting of **Rules** for multi-step analyses.
-They can be modality-specific (e.g., ATAC-seq processing) or general-purpose (e.g., Unsupervised Analysis).
+**Modules** are Snakemake workflows, consisting of **Rules** for multi-step analyses, that are independent and self-contained.
+A `{module}` can be modality-specific (e.g., ATAC-seq processing) or general-purpose (e.g., Unsupervised Analysis).
 Currently, the following eight modules are available:

 | Module | Module Type (Data Modality) |
 | :---: | :---: |